ifmcjthenknczny/peka-spends-calculator/README.md

 # PEKA Transit Expense Tracker

+> Do you want to know how much did you spend on transit in Poznań in given period of time?

-A Node.js script that retrieves and calculates the total amount spent on public transit from PEKA (Poznań's public transport system) over a specified time range.
+This is a Node.js script that retrieves and calculates the total amount spent on public transit from PEKA (Poznań's public transport system) over a specified time range.

 ## Features

 * Fetches transaction data from PEKA API.

+* Automatically gets bearer token for session from provided username and password.

-* Computes total transit expenses within the last two months.
+* Computes total transit expenses within the selected dates (if possible).

-* Logs the last computed transaction date and total expenses.
+* Logs the earliest computed transaction date and total expenses.

 ## Prerequisites